-- [5] The Complainant addressed the following issue at this hearing: - 1) The assessment rate applied to the first 20,000 SF of land is not supported by market evidence and should be reduced to \$60.00 per SF.
+- [5] The Complainant addressed the following issues at this hearing: - 1) The assessment rate applied to the first 20,000 SF of land is not supported by market evidence and should be reduced to \$60.00 per SF. - 2) The assessment class is incorrect and should be changed from non-residential to residential.